-Simply put, grief is the experience of loss that many people associate with death, however, the experience can surface after any substantial change that affects their life, such as loss of a job or relationship, or diagnosis of an illness or other health problem.
+Simply put, grief is the experience of loss.
+Many people associate grief with death, however, people experience grief after any substantial loss that affects their life, such as the loss of a job, relationship, or diagnosis of an illness or other health problem.

 People experience grief in many different ways.
 They may feel shock, sadness, anger, fear, anxiety, guilt, numbness or an inability to feel.
 At times, people may even feel relief after a loss.

-Each experience is unique, complex, and personal, and therapists will tailor treatment to meet the specific needs of each person.
+Each experience of grief is unique, complex, and personal, and therapists will tailor treatment to meet the specific needs of each person.